coreinfrastructure/best-practices-badge/criteria.md

 - The project MUST use a delivery mechanism that counters MITM attacks.
 Using https or ssh+scp is acceptable.
 An even stronger mechanism is releasing the software with digitally signed packages, since that mitigates attacks on the distribution system, but this only works if the users can be confident that the public keys for signatures are correct *and* if the users will actually check the signature. [delivery-mitm]&#8224;
 - A cryptographic hash (e.g., a sha1sum) MUST NOT be retrieved over http and used without checking for a cryptographic signature, since these hashes can be modified in transit. [delivery-unsigned]

-*Vulnerability report process*

-- The project MUST publish the process for reporting vulnerabilities on the project site (e.g., a clearly designated mailing address on https://PROJECTSITE/security, often security@SOMEWHERE). [vulnerability-report-process]
-- If private vulnerability reports are supported, the project MUST include how to send the information in a way that is kept private (e.g., a private defect report submitted on the web using TLS or an email encrypted using PGP).
-If private vulnerability reports are not supported this criterion is automatically met. [vulnerability-report-private]
-- The project MUST provide an initial reply to a security vulnerability report sent to the project, on average, less than 7 days within the last 6 months.
-(If a project is being spammed on its vulnerability report channel, it is okay to only count non-spam messages.) [vulnerability-report-response]

 *Patches up-to-date*